 At SIG, we acknowledge the triple bottom line (People, Planet, and Profit) as driving our decision making.
 Most of our time is spent talking about and implementing projects to increase stewardship of the planet without losing robustness of profit.
 To bring the people piece to the forefront, we plan regular outings to help people and social enrichment programs in our community.
 It’s also an enriching moment for our team to bond and alleviate the stress of a busy work week.
 Learn more about the organizations we support below, and consider planning an event for your team.

-Here are just a few of the organizations we have volunteered with:
+Here are some of the organizations we have volunteered with:

 The Building Owners and Managers Association (BOMA) is one of the largest commercial real estate industries in the state of Georgia.
 Members include all walks of life such as building engineers, building owners, facility managers and property managers.
 BOMA Georgia’s mission is to lead the commercial real estate community by enhancing value and professionalism with our members through advocacy, education, membership participation, community involvement and the open exchange of ideas.